SidPeddi/RubiksCubeSolver/README.md

 New to cube Notation?
 Don't understand what this `R2 U' R B2 U' R2 U'` means?
 [This website](https://ruwix.com/the-rubiks-cube/notation/) explains it very well.

-## Conclusion
-Congrats!
-You now hopefully have been able to solve your Rubik's cube!
-If you are having difficulties to let me know and I will be happy to help out.

 ### Want to contribute to the project?
 Feel free to add on to this solver, make the GUI better.
 I am willing to work with you.